 Seed-catching skirts are large funnels that you hang under the cage.

 You install the device underneath to catch seeds and other foods before they reach the floor.
 Most are made from plastic.
 Ensure that the skirt extends pasts the cage sides by several inches to be effective.

 Create small walls on the bottom of the parrot’s cage to keep food from spilling.
-You can use acrylic sheeting or stainless steel to accomplish this, as your parrot won’t be able to break it.
+You can use acrylic sheeting or stainless steel to accomplish this, as the parrot won’t be able to break it.

 Apply it to the inside walls of your cage, making them 3-4 inches high.
 Use adhesives to attach them or drill small holes through the panels.

-A parrot dropping its food is normal and natural behavior.
+A parrot dropping its food is a normal and natural behavior.
 Owners can make it easier for their parrots to keep hold of their food by chopping it into bite-sized pieces.